mikhailshilkov/mikhailio-docpad/src/documents/2018/08/aws-lambda-warmer-as-pulumi-component/index.html.md

 ---
 layout: post
 title: AWS Lambda Warmer as Pulumi Component
-date: 2018-08-01
+date: 2018-08-02
 tags: ["AWS", "AWS Lambda", "Pulumi", "Serverless", "Cold Starts"]
 teaserImage: teaser.jpg
 description: Provisioning AWS Lambda and API Gateway with Pulumi, examples in 5 programming languages
 ---

-Out of curiosity, I'm currently playing with cold starts of Function-as-a-Service platforms of major cloud providers.
+Out of curiosity, I'm currently investigating cold starts of Function-as-a-Service platforms of major cloud providers.
 Basically, if a function is not called for several minutes, the cloud instance behind it might be recycled, and then the next request will take longer because a new instance will need to be provisioned.